trailofbits/cb-multios/README.md

 This script will copy all challenges out of `original-challenges`, modify them as necessary, and place them in `cqe-challenges`.
 These modifications include:

 * Deleting `libcgc.h` if it appears anywhere in the challenge source
+* Deleting any C++ definitions that are required for the cgc runtime
 * A set of find/replace definitions in `manual_patches.yaml`

 ### makefiles.py